 |👌 Our verdict||#8 Forex Broker in Kenya|

 |💵 Lowest EURUSD Spread||1.1 pips (with Standard Account)|

 |⚖️ Regulation(s)||ASIC, CySEC, Financial Services Authority of Seychelles (FSA)|

 |🛍️ Trading Instruments||Forex Trading, 100+ CFDs on Shares, Commodities, Indices, Cryptos|

 |📱 Trading Platforms||MT4, MT5 for PC, Mac, Web, Android.
 And cTrader platform.|

 Is IC Markets Safe?

 Safety of funds & trading transparency is the most important part of choosing a broker.

-IC Markets is considered safe for Kenyan traders as they are a known name across the globe and are regulated by multiple regulators.
+IC Markets is considered safe for Kenyan traders as they are a reputed forex & CFD broker, and are regulated by multiple regulators.

 - ASIC Regulated: IC Markers is regulated with Tier 1 regulator ASIC license number 335692.